Skip to main content

 Interstitial Lung Disease/Pneumonitis

-Monitor liver function tests including ALT, AST, and total bilirubin at baseline and every 2 weeks during the first cycle of treatment with ensartinib, and then monthly and as clinically indicated.
-Withhold, reduce the dose, or permanently discontinue therapy based on the severity of the adverse reaction.
+Monitor liver function tests at baseline and every 2 weeks during the first cycle of treatment, then monthly and as clinically indicated.
+Temporary interruption followed by dosage reduction or permanent discontinuation may be necessary depending on severity of the hepatic toxicity.

 Dermatologic Adverse Reactions